joolstorrentecalo/gitlab-foss/doc/development/database/clickhouse/index.md

 ## Materialized views

 One of the defining features of ClickHouse is materialized views.
 Functionally they resemble insert triggers for ClickHouse.
+Materialized views can be used for a variety of use cases which are well [documented](https://www.polyscale.ai/blog/polyscale-metrics-materialized-views/) on the web.

 We recommended reading the [views](https://clickhouse.com/docs/en/sql-reference/statements/create/view#materialized-view) section from the official documentation to get a better understanding of how they work.